VishanMenan/Alphabet-Recognition/README.md

 # Alphabet Recognition System - Using TensorFlow and Python

 ## 📖 Overview
-The **Alphabet Recognition System** is an AI-based application designed to recognize and predict alphabet characters (`A-Z` and `a-z`) from images.
+The **Alphabet Recognition System** is an AI-based system designed to recognize and predict alphabet characters (`A-Z` and `a-z`) from images.
 This project leverages a custom-trained deep learning model using **TensorFlow/Keras** to deliver accurate predictions.
 It showcases an end-to-end pipeline, including preprocessing, training, and deployment of the model.

-The system uses the file path method for input, where the user sets the location of the image file to predict.
+The model can be tested by specifying the file path of the input image stored locally.

-This project was primarily built as a learning exercise to understand the fundamentals of deep learning, from dataset preparation and model training to prediction and evaluation.
+*This project was primarily built as a learning exercise to understand the fundamentals of deep learning, from dataset preparation and model training to prediction and evaluation.

 ## ✨ Features
 ✅ Supports recognition of both uppercase (`A-Z`) and lowercase (`a-z`) alphabets.
+✅ Preprocesses input images automatically to match the model's requirements for seamless predictions.
+✅ Displays the input image along with the predicted output, making it easy to verify results.
 ✅ Utilizes TensorFlow/Keras for robust and efficient deep learning.
-✅ Preprocesses input images automatically for seamless predictions.
-✅ Displays the input image and prediction output for user verification.
 ✅ Modular design for easy upgrades and scalability.

 ## 🛠️ Technology Stack
+- **Machine Learning Framework**: TensorFlow/Keras
 - **Programming Language**: Python
-- **Machine Learning Framework**: TensorFlow/Keras
+- **Image Processing**: Pillow (PIL)
 - **Visualization**: Matplotlib
-- **Image Processing**: Pillow (PIL)
 - **Data Handling**: NumPy

 ## 📊 Model Performance
 ### Accuracy and Loss
-The model was trained for multiple epochs, and the performance metrics—accuracy and loss—were monitored throughout the training process.
+The model was trained for 15 epochs and the performance metrics (accuracy and loss) were monitored throughout the training process.

 ![Test Accuracy and Loss](Images/test-acc-and-loss.JPG)

 ### Confusion Matrix
-The confusion matrix below illustrates the model's performance across all classes (`A-Z` and `a-z`).
+The confusion matrix below illustrates the model's performance across all alphabet classes (`A-Z` and `a-z`).

 ![Test Accuracy and Loss](Images/confusion-matrix.JPG)

-From the matrix, we observe that certain lowercase letters, such as `l` and `i`, and uppercase letters like `O` and `Q`, tend to be misclassified due to their visual similarity.
+From the matrix, we can observe that certain lowercase letters, such as `j` and `l`, and uppercase letters like `C` and `E`, tend to be misclassified due to their visual similarity.

 ## 🖼️ Prediction Results
 ### Description
 This section highlights the model's real-world performance with example predictions.
 The model performs exceptionally well for most alphabets but struggles with visually similar letters, such as:
-- Uppercase letters: `O`, `Q`, and `D`.
+- Uppercase letters: `C`, `D`, and `E`.
-- Lowercase letters: `i`, `l`, and `j`.
+- Lowercase letters: `C`, `j`, and `l`.

 Below are examples of correct and incorrect predictions:

-#### Correct Predictions
+#### ✅ Correct Predictions
-Example 1: Predicted 'A'
+Example 1: Predicted **'A'**

 ![Predicted A accurately](Images/A.JPG)

-Example 2: Predicted 'j'
+Example 2: Predicted **'j'**

 ![Predicted j accurately](Images/j.JPG)

-Example 3: Predicted 'K'
+Example 3: Predicted **'K'**

 ![Predicted K accurately](Images/K.JPG)

-#### Incorrect Predictions
+#### ❌ Incorrect Prediction
-Example 1: Predicted 'M' instead of 'A'
+Example 1: Predicted **'M'** instead of **'A'**

 ![Predicted M instead of A](Images/M.JPG)